slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Action cures everything.
 Plain and simple.'*

-HINT: What causes stress?
+What is the cause of stress?
 Stress is caused by under-stimulation or over-stimulation (worrying about the [past](#on-past) or the [future](#on-future)).
 The more relaxed you are, the better you are at everything.

 > *'Under-stimulation = boredom
 right amount of stress = hustling (stretching comfort zone)